Lessons from Writing a Dream Journal

 If you are afraid of your dreams, you are afraid of yourself.

-So far I prefer a role of careful “active observer,” but then I think I can draw some preliminary conclusions.
+So far I prefer a role of cautious “active observer,” but then I think I can draw some preliminary conclusions.
 They’re based on the premise that dreams are just as real as this system of reality.

 There are a large number of alternative realities.